 Can’t say I was really watching the front of the grid though.
 Regular readers will know I’m a fan of Minardi, the perpetual strugglers who always finish last if they finish at all.
 It wasn’t the best of weekends for Minardi on the race track, with Zsolt Baumgartner’s engine giving up part-way round and Gimmi Bruni ploughing through his mechanics on a pit stop.
 But the truth is, we could have finished first and second and barely raised a smile.

-Earlier in the week the Minardi sporting director, John Walton,.
+Earlier in the week the Minardi sporting director, John Walton, died aged 47.
 He’d suffered a heart attack at about the time of the big Formula One demonstration in central London a few days previously.

 In an age when so many people in sport are bland, inoffensive constructs of their commercial managers, agents and publicists, “John Boy” was a hugely popular rough diamond.
 He’d entered motorsport with Eddie Jordan, at the time when the motormouth Irishman was a young driver with no idea he’d ever end up as an F1 team owner.
 He worked for most of the back- and mid-grid teams, and as a mechanic for Ayrton Senna, before moving to the Prost team as their sporting director and onto Minardi when Prost folded.